FredericOdermatt/INQ-pytorch/README.md

 ----
 #### Getting Glue Datasets

+NOTE: since training happens on the LEONHARD Cluster we recommend downloading the GLUE datasets directly to the cluster for convenience.

 [download_glue_data.py](download_glue_data.py) is a script to download all GLUE datasets from [here](https://github.com/nyu-mll/jiant/blob/master/scripts/download_glue_data.py), it is also included in our repo for convenience.

 Either copy the file from that URL or use